What accessible content is

 - pre-recorded audio and video published after 23 September 2020

-- PDFs or other documents published after 23 September 2018
+- PDFs and other documents published after 23 September 2018

-- PDFs or other documents published before 23 September 2018, if users need them to use a service, like a form that lets you request school meal preferences
+- PDFs and other documents published before 23 September 2018 if people need them to use a service, such as a school meal request form

-- content on intranets or extranets published before 23 September 2019, unless you make a major update
+- intranet or extranet content published before 23 September 2019, unless major updates are made

 - pre-recorded audio and video published before 23 September 2020

-- live audio and video - unless it's recorded for later access and was published after 23 September 2020
+- live audio and video, unless it is recorded for later access and published after 23 September 2020

-- archived websites if they’re not needed for services you provide and they are not updated
+- archived websites that are not needed to deliver services and are not updated

-- third party content that’s under someone else’s control if you did not pay for it or develop it yourself, like social media 'like' buttons
+- third-party content under someone else’s control, if you did not pay for it or create it (for example, social media ‘like’ buttons)

 Third-party content under someone else’s control

-You are not responsible for fixing third party content that’s under someone else’s control if you did not pay for it or develop it yourself.
-For example, a YouTube video or PDF produced by an external organisation.
+You are not responsible for fixing content created by other organisations if you did not pay for it or develop it.
+Examples include embedded YouTube videos or external PDFs.

-While you do not need to fix this content, you are still responsible for providing this information in an alternative format if:
+You are still responsible for providing the key information in an alternative format if:

-- a user requests an accessible version (even if exempt from accessibility regulations)
+- a user requests an accessible version, even if the content is normally exempt

 - a text summary of important information from an embedded video with no captions

-- a plain text summary of a complex PDF document with charts and tables
+- a plain text summary of a complex PDF with charts and tables

-- a CSV file of table data in a PDF financial report
+- a CSV file of table data from a PDF financial report

 Content in schools and nurseries